Paying the College Bill: Your Questions Answered

-If I use all of my college savings at once to pay the bill, am I more likely to have a lower EFC next year?
+If I use all of my college savings at once to pay the bill, am I more likely to have a lower SAI next year?

-Your EFC next year could potentially decrease if your assets drop significantly, though keep in mind that the EFC formula is income-driven, meaning that it weighs your income more heavily than your assets.
-Decreasing your assets may have little or no impact on your EFC.
-As well, a lower EFC does not necessarily equate to more financial aid.
+Your SAI next year could potentially decrease if your assets drop significantly, though keep in mind that the SAI formula is income-driven, meaning that it weighs your income more heavily than your assets.
+Decreasing your assets may have little or no impact on your SAI.
+As well, a lower SAI does not necessarily equate to more financial aid.
 Your financial aid office can provide additional information on the potential for increased financial aid in future years.

 Is it better to use a payment plan or take out a loan?

 It's a good idea to pay for as much of the college bill as possible in a monthly payment plan, as payment plans are interest-free, only require a small enrollment fee, and will help minimize your borrowing.
 Check with your college for more information on the payment plan offered at that school.